chonyy/AI-basketball-analysis/README.md

 </p>

 Counting shooting attempts and missing, scoring shots from the input video.
-Detection keypoints in different colors have different meaning listed below:
+Detection keypoints in different colors have different meanings listed below:
 * **Blue:** Detected basketball in normal status
 * **Purple**: Undetermined shot
 * **Green:** Shot went in